-A world in which no one is needlessly blind and where those with unavoidable vision loss can achieve their full potential.
+“A world in which nobody is needlessly visually impaired, where those with unavoidable vision loss can achieve their full potential.”

 “Intensify and accelerate prevention of blindness activities so as to achieve the goal of eliminating avoidable blindness by 2020.”